 Whether they work in production, shipping and receiving, transportation, or office administration, your manufacturing employees face daily risks.
 If there’s an accident and an employee is hurt, it can lead to costly setbacks or even a lawsuit.

-Workers' compensation insurance can cover medical bills and other related expenses when an employee is injured on the job.
+Workers' compensation insurance can cover medical bills and other related expenses when a production worker or another employee is injured on the job.
 This coverage is a good idea even when it's not required, as it provides financial protection against work injury claims that health insurance could deny.

 Usually included in a workers’ comp policy, employer’s liability insurance provides protection when a production worker, office clerk, or other manufacturing employee decides to sue a business owner over an injury.